 - Ability to cut through complex issues and ask incisive questions

 - Candour and the willingness to table difficult issues

 - Willingness to act on and be accountable for decisions

 - The interpersonal skills to work collegially within and outside WSN, and to express views in a way that is both challenging and supportive

 - Commitment to prepare for and attend meetings on a regular basis

-Successful candidates will be nominated at the next Annual General Meeting in September for a term of three years.
-Directors are expected to regularly attend Board meetings, participate on committees, and attend events.
-The Board meets six times per year, including an off-site strategic planning session.
+Successful candidates will be nominated at the next Annual General Meeting in November for a term of three years.
+Directors are expected to regularly attend Board meetings, participate on committees, and attend Board Orientation meetings for new directors.